|Name:||Community Outreach and Economic Development|

 Concurrent Enrollment is a Utah Valley University high school partnership program where qualified students earn college credit.
 College classes are taught at the high school by UVU-approved high school instructors using college curriculum and assessment.
 The Concurrent Enrollment Office, UVU Academic Departments, and the partnering high schools work closely together to uphold the academic quality of each course.

-Continuing Education is comprised of four departments: Executive and Professional Education, Community Education/Turning Point/ESL, Conferences and the Business Resource Center.
-These departments are community and university resources for individuals wanting to improve on a personal, educational and/or professional level.
+Continuing Education is comprised of four departments: Executive Education and Community Education.
+These departments are community and university resources for individuals and companies wanting to improve on a personal, educational and/or professional level.
 Students are taking courses to pursue personal or professional interest, gain general knowledge, learn a new skill, upgrade existing skills, or enrich their personal understanding of a wide variety of topics.
 These courses do not offer college credit, but in some cases noncredit or continuing education students can earn continuing education units, certifications or other evidence of class completion to meet personal or professional requirements.
 Noncredit course work cannot be substituted for a credit requirement or any required course on a degree pathway.

 Located two miles north of Heber City on Highway 40, the UVU Wasatch Campus offers educational opportunities to area residents.
 Degrees offered from the Wasatch Campus include Associate of Science degrees in Behavioral Science, Business Management, and University Studies.
 Students can also earn a Bachelor of Science in Elementary Education.
 UVU Wasatch is also a service center for educational needs in the community with admissions, advising, testing, and tutoring services available.
 The campus also offers community education classes and hosts conferences, meetings, and events.